luisgcode/firstTermFinalProjectFanshaweJS/README.md

 ## 📜 JavaScript course - Final Project term 01 📜

-The final project for term 01 of the JS course in the career of web development and internet applications.
+The final project for term 01 of the JS course in the program of web development and internet applications.
 Fanshawe College.

 ## 👨‍💻 Used Technologies 👨‍💻